 A while back, I read about a father who told his son that he should not accept the Theory of Evolotion just because he learned about it in Biology class at school.
 Just because experts in the field of Biology say that Evolution has and does occur, we shouldn't simply take it as truth.
 He went on to say that he is teaching his son to think critically.

 Obviously, this father assumes that critical thinking refers to questioning and criticizing in the more negative sense of the word.
 But this father completely misunderstands what critical thinking actually is.
 In fact, this is not at all uncommon.
 Many people will make the claim that there is no such thing as truth.
 Everything is just someone's opinion and no one is actually right or wrong.
-These people think they are thinking critically when they are actually doing the very opposite.
+These people feel they are thinking critically when they're actually doing the very opposite.

 What is Critical Thinking?

 One definition of critical relates to finding fault, which is probably the definition the father above used when he thought he was teaching his son how to think critically.
 But the word critical in critical thinking refers more to using "skillful judgment as to truth, merit, etc." 1